tldr-nyc/tldr-nyc.github.com/_posts/2015-02-26-staticadobe.md

 Object "Bookmark"
 	Member "children"
 	Member "color"
-		Security Priviledged for Setter, Have a list of allowed Events Member "createChild"
+		Security Priviledged for Setter - (property?)
+	Member "createChild"
-		Security Priviledged for Method, Have a list of allowed Events Member "doc"
+		Security Priviledged for Method, have a list of allowed Events:
+	Member "doc"
 	Member "execute"
 	Member "insertChild"
-		Security Priviledged for Method, Have a list of allowed Events Member "name"
+		Security Priviledged for Method, have a list of allowed Events:
+	Member "name"
-		Security Priviledged for Setter, Have a list of allowed Events Member "open"
+		Security Priviledged for Setter - (property?)
+	Member "open"
 	Member "parent"
 	Member "remove"
-		Security Priviledged for Method, Have a list of allowed Events Member "setAction"
+		Security Priviledged for Method, have a list of allowed Events:
+	Member "setAction"
-		Security Priviledged for Method, Have a list of allowed Events Member "style"
+		Security Priviledged for Method, have a list of allowed Events:
+	Member "style"
-		Security Priviledged for Setter, Have a list of allowed Events Member "toString"
+		Security Priviledged for Setter - (property?)
+	Member "toString"
 	Member "valueOf"
 Object "Boolean"